rafaelzuccarelli/Gene_Ontology/README.md

 # Gene_Ontology
-Scritps to parse PANTHER, REVIGO output files and plot data
+Scritps to parse PANTHER, REVIGO output files and plot the data.